 Because this procedure places an emphasis on reaching consensual resolution, complaints made by a third party and anonymous complaints will not normally be accepted.
 College Tutors and others may wish to discuss alternatives to the use of this procedure with the Senior Tutor.

-complaint under this procedure may be brought by or against two or more Students from X College where the complaint is about harassment arising from the same event(s).
-In such cases references in this procedure to the ‘Complainant’ or the ‘Respondent’ shall be construed as appropriate as referring to more than one person.
+It is possible for a complaint under this procedure to be brought by or against two or more X College students where the complaint is about harassment arising from the same event(s).
+In such cases, references in this procedure to the ‘Complainant’ or the ‘Respondent’ shall be construed as appropriate as referring to more than one person.

 A Complainant may choose whether to raise a complaint under this procedure or under the University procedure.
 However, it is the expectation of the College and the University that the University procedure will be used where: